MiamiOH-CSE274/02_Cpp/README.md

 1. prime - Working
 2. defix - Working
-3. sumSlice - Not working
+3. sumSlice - working
-4. square - Not working
+4. square - working
-5. listPrimes - Not working
+5. listPrimes - working

 Questions
 =======

 #### 1. In C++, the compiler compiles each .cpp file separately, without looking at the others.
 Explain why this leads to the need for .h files.
-Because .cpp files access declarations from .h files through #include statements.
+Because .cpp files access declarations from .h files through #include statements, and sometimes without the declarations compilers won't complie.

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?
 A compiler is a program that translates a computer program written in one computer language into an equivalent program written in the computer's native machine language.
 The compiler takes source code as input, and it outputs binary code.
 The purpose of compiling is to translate human readable code into machine code, so that linkers can make executable programs.